 Our hourly rate for time spent by our legal advisors is detailed in our engagement letter or email exchange with you.
-We cannot offer a discount on this rate.
 This rate will apply for all legal advice provided through our service.
 The hourly rate for other (non-legal) consultancy services will vary depending on the service.
 We may revise these rates annually or as circumstances may warrant at our discretion on provision of notice of amendment of rates to you.

 The above rates will apply to all time reasonably spent on providing the legal advice and services anticipated in the engagement.